MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/mobile-security-and-authentication.md

 ### Authentication for the SharePoint Newsfeed App
 <a name="News"> </a>

 This section provides authentication guidance and considerations for the SharePoint Newsfeed app.
-This includes information for on-premises based deployments, and using SharePoint.
+This includes information for on-premises based deployments, and using SharePoint in Microsoft 365.

  **Authentication support for the SharePoint Newsfeed App**